kleientertainment/Policies/Privacy Policy.md

 This Privacy Policy describes

-* The ways we collect personal data about you and why collect it
+* The ways we collect personal data about you and why we collect it

 * How your personal data is used